Is CKaaS Actually Profitable?

 - Higher raw material variance

-- More spoilage & dead stock
+- More spoilage and dead stock

 - Slower kitchen rhythm